curtisabell/HEFT/README.md

 ### heft.f90
 All code in this project has `heft.f90` as a dependency.
 This file contains all global variables required for a HEFT study, such as the bare masses, couplings, and potentials.
+This does all of the initialisations, reading config files, setting the parameters etc.

+This also stores all of the functions for the potentials and form factors, so any new potentials/form factors should be added into this file.